 Methods for Cleaning Up: Clean up spills immediately and dispose of waste safely.
 Cautiously neutralize spilled solid.
 Recover the product by vacuuming, shoveling or sweeping.
-Minimize generation of dust.
 Transfer spilled material to a suitable container for disposal.
 Contact competent authorities after a spill.